 Make a track trap with playground sand.
 Pour sand onto a patch of ground about one meter square and smooth it with your hand or a trowel.

 Animal tracks can also be found naturally in many places.
 Look for tracks in a muddy puddle, along a stream, on a sandy beach, in the soft mud after a rain, and in new snow.

 You may use bait at your trap or a scent to lure animals to your track trap.
 To use just a scent, dip a Q-tip in a strong smelling food, and then stand it up in the middle of your trap.
 When mammals smell the bait on the Q-tip, they will cross the sand to sniff it, leaving tracks behind.

 Use a map of your study site to label where you placed your track trap, and what kind of bait you used.

 Leave your trap overnight and return the next day return to see if there are tracks.

-Use your worksheet to collect data from your track trap and compare that information with tracks in field guides to determine what species visited your track trap.
+Use your worksheet to collect data from your track trap and compare with information in a field guide to mammal tracks to determine what species visited your track trap.